 When a system parameter is changed, the new parameter will be enabled after the power is cycled.
-When system parameters were changed by downloading, cycle the driver power supply.
-If a 24 VDC power supply is used with the AC power input type, also cycle the 24 VDC power supply.
+When system parameters were changed by downloading, turn on the driver power supply again.
+If a 24 VDC power supply is used with the AC power input type, also turn on the 24 VDC power supply again.